 We wish the NHS to be well-funded and efficiently managed.

 The higher education system should train medical staff in sufficient numbers to meet the needs of all health care in Scotland.
-Relying on taking medics from poorer countries is ethically questionable.
+Relying on taking medics from poorer countries is ethically questionable and denies our young people opportunities.

 Currently the NHS spends significant amounts of money on compensation claims and associated legal costs.
 We would explore alternative systems to ensure that failures are investigated in an open and constructive manner while those who have suffered can be treated fairly without expensive and lengthy legal wrangles.